Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-This short loop ride from Lisdoonvarna gives you the opportunity to fit your bike, shift the gears, and practice riding on the left-hand side of the road.
-You ride along some quiet country lanes as well as local roads.
+This short loop ride from Lisdoonvarna offers the perfect opportunity to fit your bike, shift through the gears, and get comfortable riding on the left-hand side of the road.
+You’ll pedal along quiet country lanes and local roads through peaceful countryside that reflects the slow pace of local life.
+Midway through the ride, enjoy magnificent views of the wild Atlantic Ocean—and, on a clear day, catch a glimpse of the distant Aran Islands.

 Cumulative Distance Range: 8 km (5 miles)